-Generally, an Indian shipping company would have to pay corporate tax at the rate of 33.3 per cent, unless it opted for the tonnage tax system, which is between 1 per cent and 2 per cent of its income.
+Generally, an Indian shipping company will have to pay corporate tax at the rate of 33.3 per cent, unless it opted for the tonnage tax system, which is between 1 and 2 per cent of its income.
 An Indian shipping company could opt for the tonnage tax system by fulfilling certain guidelines laid down by the government, such as the training of Indian seafarers and making financial provisions for new vessel ownership.
 The Indian indirect tax regime has undergone a radical overhaul with the implementation of the goods and services tax regime (the new taxation structure is a destination-based tax on consumption as compared to the principle of origin-based taxation under the erstwhile regime).
-The Indian government has issued an amendment through its latest notifications,3 stating that the export of services by way of transport of goods by vessel will be exempted from goods and services tax, effective from 25 January 2018 with a 'sunset clause' up to 30 September 2021 (i.e., the exemption will automatically be terminated after this fixed period, unless further extended).
+The Indian government has issued an amendment through its notifications3 stating that the export of services by way of transportation of goods by vessel will be exempted from goods and services tax, effective from 25 January 2018 with a 'sunset clause' up to 30 September 2021 (i.e., the exemption will automatically be terminated after this fixed period, unless further extended).

-Maritime India Vision 2030
+i Maritime India Vision 2030

 Forum and jurisdiction

 Commercial disputes in India are litigated primarily in civil courts having territorial jurisdiction (over the cause of action or the defendant in the action) or pecuniary jurisdiction.
 For general suits, the high courts of Bombay, Calcutta, Delhi, Madras and Himachal Pradesh exercise original jurisdiction for claims that have arisen within their territorial and pecuniary jurisdiction, while all other civil suits have to be instituted in the courts of first instance, which are generally the relevant district courts.
 However, admiralty suits are to be brought before the high court of a coastal state, which are the only courts vested with admiralty jurisdiction.
-Under the current admiralty regime, the high court of a given state can exercise admiralty jurisdiction only over vessels calling at its own coastal waters.
+Under the present admiralty regime, each high court of a given state can only exercise admiralty jurisdiction over vessels calling at its own coastal waters.

-Some important points to bear in mind in the context of issues arising in India on the choice of law and civil jurisdiction are as follows:
+Some important points to bear in mind in the context of issues arising in India on the choice of law and civil jurisdiction are as follows.

-- As a general rule, in the absence of a cause of action arising in India, it may be difficult for two foreign parties to litigate before an Indian court, save for admiralty disputes in which the court acquires jurisdiction by virtue of the vessel having been arrested in India, by an order of an Indian littoral high court.11
+- As a general rule, in the absence of a cause of action arising in India, it may be difficult for two foreign parties to litigate before an Indian court, save for admiralty disputes in which the court acquires jurisdiction by virtue of the vessel having been arrested in India, by an order of an Indian littoral high court.16

 ii Arbitration and ADR